Memorandum of Association

 - Promote the Club in the community to increase recruitment and participation of Members in the Club’s activities.

 The Club has no geographic restrictions on membership, but carries out its activities primarily in Guelph, Cambridge, and Kitchener-Waterloo, Ontario.

 Membership in True Grist is voluntary and open to any individual of legal age to possess and consume alcohol in Ontario, Canada.
-All Members must annually agree to the Memorandum of Association, acknowledge that a Participation Waiver is in effect for each Club Activity that they choose to participate in, and agree to abide by the Club’s Code of Conduct.
+All Members must agree to the Memorandum of Association, acknowledge that a Participation Waiver is in effect for each Club Activity that they choose to participate in, and agree to abide by the Club’s Code of Conduct.
 In addition, all Members agree to uphold club values.
 Joining True Grist can be done by registering at the Club website.

 Members of True Grist fall into one of the five following classes:

 - Limited Members are Members who register at the Club website but are not current with their annual membership dues.
 Limited Members have the benefit of participation in True Grist activities 1 and 2 only.
 Limited Members do not have the right to vote in matters involving Club elections or referendums.

 - Full Members are Members who register at the Club website and are current with their annual membership dues.
 Full Members are eligible to participate in all True Grist activities, and have voting rights in Club elections and referendums.